vishalrana9915/chat_bot/swaggerReadme.md

 #swagger create project project_name

 #swagger commands.
-swagger always looks for the api folder in your root directory.
+swagger always looks for the swagger folder in your root directory and search for swagger.yaml file on whom the whole concept depends upon.

 the editing the api docs :
 #hit command : swagger project edit.